-In the table Underwriting Solvency Capital Requirements of Insurance Sub-Group, 31 December 2018, underwriting activities and sensitivities to related risks of three operative insurance companies are compared to each other based on their standard formula gross SCRs, because the reported Sampo Group underwriting SCR is based on them.
+In the table Underwriting Solvency Capital Requirements of Insurance Sub-Group, 31 December 2019, underwriting activities and sensitivities to related risks of three operative insurance companies are compared to each other based on their standard formula gross SCRs, because the reported Sampo Group underwriting SCR is based on them.
 Standard formula SCRs do not reflect the risks as well as internal models used by If and Topdanmark, but in this context, they can be used as a common basis for comparison purposes.

 In terms of SCRs If is contributing most to the Group SCR and it has clear focus on non-life underwriting and related health underwriting.
 Business is well spread over all Nordic countries but having the smallest portion of the business in Denmark.
-Geographical diversification is not considered by standard formula and hence If's internally assessed capital need of EUR 624 million is much smaller.
+Geographical diversification is not considered by standard formula and hence If's internally assessed capital need of EUR 608 million is much smaller.
 Mandatum Life has focus on Finnish life insurance risks and hence it has practically no lines of business or geographical diversification benefits within underwriting.
-In Topdanmark capital consumption is most evenly spread over underwriting risks written solely in Denmark and its company specific diversification benefit over lines of businesses is relatively largest compared to other Sampo Group companies.
+In Topdanmark capital consumption is most evenly spread over the various underwriting risk types, although they are written solely in Denmark.
+Topdanmark's company specific diversification benefit over lines of businesses is relatively largest compared to other Sampo Group companies.

 All in all, at Sampo Group level, the underwriting activities are well-diversified by lines of businesses, geographical areas and client-groups.
-At Sampo Group level the SF gives diversification benefit of EUR 280 million because underwriting activities at the Group level are more evenly distributed over lines of businesses than in separate companies.
-Sampo considers that diversified Group SCR of EUR 1,732 million is relatively conservative measure of the underwriting capital requirement, because SF at the subgroup and Sampo Group level does not take into account geographical and client base diversifications.
+At Sampo Group level the SF gives diversification benefit of EUR 344 million because underwriting activities at the Group level are more evenly distributed over lines of businesses than in separate companies.
+Sampo considers that the diversified Group SCR of EUR 1,707 million is a relatively conservative measure of the underwriting capital requirement, because SF at the sub-group and Sampo Group level does not take into account geographical and client base diversifications.